Let the Trumpets Sound! Philadelphia Brass Christmas

 ARRIVE EARLY & Shop at the RBG!

-Plan to Make a Day of it in beautiful Foxburg and get some Christmas Shopping done at the Red Brick Gallery before the concert!
+Plan to Make a Day of it in beautiful Foxburg and get some Christmas Shopping done at the Red Brick Gallery and Foxburg Wine Cellars before the concert.

-Glittering with Christmas decorations, The Red Brick Gallery and Gift Shop Annual Holiday Art Show & Exhibit will be open before and after the Philadelphia Brass Christmas concert on Sunday, December 8 from noon to 5 PM for your last minute Christmas shopping – to find a gift created by the talented Cooperative Artists from the region.
+Glittering with Christmas decorations, The Red Brick Gallery and Gift Shop Annual Holiday Art Show & Exhibit will be open before and after the Philadelphia Brass Christmas concert on Sunday, December 8 from noon to 5 PM for your Christmas shopping pleasure.

 Make It a Foxburg Holiday Outing!

-Or for more casual fare, at Foxburg Pizza with salads, sandwiches and pizza.
+Or for more casual fare, dine at Foxburg Pizza with delicious salads, a huge variety of sandwiches and pizzas of the month – and every combination you can think of!

-Plan to enjoy a wonderful pre-Christmas weekend of shopping and enjoying the peace of the valley before the concert of Highline Vocal Jazz – extending your stay on Saturday or Sunday night at the newly renovated, romantic Foxburg Inn, where every room has a view of the river!
+Plan to enjoy a wonderful pre-Christmas weekend enjoying the peace of the valley before the concert of the Philadelphia Brass – extending your stay on Saturday or Sunday night at the newly renovated, romantic Foxburg Inn, where every room has a view of the river!

 If you reserve early, you can get the room with the fireplace!